MangoTools/gsl1680/README.md

 Also, since the GSL1680 needs a firmware code to be uploaded before being able to detect touchs, the driver needs it in a file.

-The firmware can be available in two formats: plain-text and binary.

-The plain-text format has the form:

-    {0xf0,0x3},
-    {0x00,0xa5a5ffc0},
-    {0x04,0x00000000},
-    {0x08,0xe810c4e1},
-    {0x0c,0xd3dd7f4d},
-    {0x10,0xd7c56634},
-    ...

-The first value in each line is the register number, and the second value is the data itself.
-Each code block starts with a 0xf0 register value (the PAGE register), and a data value with the page number where this piece of code has to be copied.
-After it, comes up to 128 bytes, grouped in 4-byte values.

-The binary format is the same, but the values are directly in binary, as 4-byte integers, in little-endian format, and without any ASCII markers; just the raw values.
-So the previous firmware would be represented with a raw sequence of bytes with these values:

-    F0 00 00 00 03 00 00 00 00 00 00 00 C0 FF A5 A5 04 00 00 00 00 00 00 00 08 00 00 00 E1 C4 10 E8...
+firmware for the '5 inch Multi Touch Screen Panel with Controller GSL1680' is provided as the text file named 'touchscreen.fw'

 To launch the driver, just use:

-	./driver [-res XxY] [-gpio PATH] [-invert_x] [-invert_y] [-new_scroll] DEVICE FIRMWARE_FILE
+	./driver [-res XxY] [-gpio PATH] [-invert_x] [-invert_y] [-new_scroll] DEVICE touchscreen.fw

-DEVICE is the I2C bus where the driver chip is installed (in the case of the Scenio 1207 tablet, it is /dev/i2c-1).
+DEVICE is the I2C bus where the driver chip is installed (in the case of the Odroid-C1, it is /dev/i2c-1 or /dev/i2c-2).

-FIRMWARE_FILE is the file with the firmware, in the format explained before.
-This firmware is ussually specific for each tablet.
-In the case of the Scenio 1207 tablet, it is located in the folder */system/etc*.

 **-res** allows to specify the screen resolution.
-If not set, the driver will use 800x600 pixels.
+For this touch screen, res can be '480x272' or '800x480' depending on the model.

 **-gpio** allows to specify the path to the GPIO device that enables or disables the chip.
-By default, it presumes it is */sys/devices/virtual/misc/sun4i-gpio/pin/pb3*.
-In order to make this work, it a must to have the GPIO support in the kernel and to enable that pin as an **OUTPUT** gpio.
+On Odroid-C1, if pin 11 is used, use -gpio /sys/class/gpio/gpio88/value.
+Pin must be exported as output.
+You must do this before: 'sudo gpio export 88 output'

 **-invert_x** and **-invert_y** allows to invert the horizontal or vertical coordinates, in case that, when you touch the left part of the screen, the cursor moves to the right, and so on.

 **-new_scroll** allows to use a single finger to do scrolling.

-In the case of the sun4i SoCs, for example, to know which pin correspond to the enable/disable option of the chip, you need to check the .FEX configuration file and find the *ctp_wakeup* pin in the *ctp* option part (where the touch screen is defined) and create a GPIO entry at the end of the file with:

-    [gpio_para]
-    gpio_used = 1
-    gpio_num = 1
-    gpio_pin_1 = port:PB03<1><default><default><1>

-Also you must load the CONFIG_SUN4I_GPIO_UGLY module.

-For other SoCs you have to discovery that for yourself (sorry).
+Full command line in my case:

+gpio export 88 output
+./gslx680 -res 480x272 -gpio /sys/class/gpio/gpio88/value /dev/ic2-1 ./touchscreen.fw

 ## More info about this chip ##